Nottingham-CTU/Custom-Record-Naming/README.md

   In a multi-arm project, each arm can still format the number differently according to the naming scheme.
 * **Per arm** will maintain a separate record counter for each arm.
-This means that the first record *in each arm* will be record number 1.
+This means that the first record *in each arm* will be record number 1 (or the defined starting number).
 In the naming scheme for each arm, a prefix, separator and/or suffix must be defined so that the records for each arm are distinct.
 * **Per DAG** will maintain a separate record counter for each DAG.
-This means that the first record *in each DAG* will be record number 1.
+This means that the first record *in each DAG* will be record number 1 (or the defined starting number).
 This is the REDCap default behaviour when DAGs are used.
 If per DAG numbering is used, the record name type for each naming scheme must include the DAG (i.e. *record number only* is not permitted).
 * **Per arm and DAG** will maintain a separate record counter for each *arm and DAG combination*.
   The limitations of *per arm* and *per DAG* numbering apply.